radiantlogic-v8/documentation-new/documentation/configuration/security/external-token-validators.md

 By default the token lifetime is set to 10 hours.
 To configure the token timeout:

-1. Go to the Main Control Panel > Settings tab > Server Front End > Other Protocols section.
+1. Go to Classic Control Panel > Settings tab > Server Front End > Other Protocols section.

 2. In the REST/ADAP section (requires [Expert Mode](overview#expert-mode)), edit the value in the Token Timeout field.

 3. Click Save.

-4. Restart the RadiantOne service.
+4. Restart the RadiantOne service from the Environment Operations Center.
 If deployed in a cluster, restart the service on all nodes.

   ![Editing the Token Timeout value](Media/token-timeout.jpg)